tlverse/causalglm/README.md

 For a walk-through guide with example code, check out `vignette.Rmd` in the "vignette" folder.

 ## Installing
 NOTE: This package is actively in development and is subject to continuous change.
-If you are unable to install it due to errors, try again in a day or two.
-Also, feel free to contact me personally or through the Issues tab.
+Feel free to contact me personally or through the Issues tab.

 To install this package, install the devtools CRAN package and run:

 ``` r